sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

     cf login
     ```

-    > For this you need the cf command line client, see Prerequisites.
+    > For this you need the cf command line client, see the prerequisites.

     > This will ask you to select Cloud Foundry API, org, and space.